tpepels/mystic_quest/README.md

 ### How Students Can Customize

-1. **Modify Fields**: Students can decide what fields are important for each entity type, from primary identifiers to descriptors and attributes.
+1. **Modify Fields**: You can decide what fields are important for each entity type, from primary identifiers to descriptors and attributes.

-2. **Value Sources**: They can choose to use predefined value sources or create their own categories.
+2. **Value Sources**: You can choose to use predefined value sources or create their own categories.
 They can also decide not to use a value source for specific fields, like IDs or counters.

-3. **Data Types**: They can specify the data type for each field according to their need, choosing from "int", "string", or "float".
+3. **Data Types**: You can specify the data type for each field according to their need, choosing from "int", "string", or "float".

-4. **Optional Types**: Students may include additional meta-types or attributes for specific fields, like specifying a primary key.
+4. **Optional Types**: You may include additional meta-types or attributes for specific fields, like specifying a primary key.

 5. **New Entity Types**: While they should at least include the essential entity types, they are free to create new ones as needed by their project.

-6. **Complex Types**: Advanced structures like arrays or nested objects could also be used if the project demands more complexity.

 ### Example of a Customized Entity